Constraints on the normal branch of DGP gravity from SPT galaxy clusters with DES and HST weak-lensing mass calibration and from Planck PR4 CMB anisotropies: n DGP gravity

 Here $H_0$ is the expansion rate at redshift 0, $\Omega_{\rm m}$ is the matter density parameter, $\Omega_{\rm de}$ is the dark energy density parameter and $\Omega_{\rm rc} \coloneqq 1/(4H_0r_{\rm c})$.
 The different signs represent the two branches of the DGP theory.
 The self-accelerating branch ($-$ sign, sDGP) results in a late-time accelerating universe even without a dark energy component, \ie $\Omega_{\rm de} = 0$.
 However, sDGP suffers from ghost instabilities \cite{Luty03,Nicolis04,Koyama07} and is also ruled out by supernova and CMB data \cite{Fang08}.
 The $+$ sign refers to the normal branch nDGP and requires a dark energy component to yield an accelerating universe.
 In this paper, we consider the normal branch and tune the density and equation of state of the dark energy such that the background history matches that in $\Lambda$CDM, \ie $H(a) = \sqrt{\Omega_{\rm m} a^{-3} + \Omega_{\Lambda}}$ \cite{Schmidt09b,Schmidt2010a}.
 It is also possible to assume an nDGP scenario without introducing an evolving dark energy component to match the $\Lambda$CDM background evolution, i.e. assuming Eq.~\eqref{eq:exp_hist} with $\Omega_{\rm de} = \Omega_{\Lambda}$ constant.
 However, in this scenario, the background evolution is significantly different from $\Lambda$CDM, and the constraint on the crossover scale $r_{\rm rc}$ is dominated by geometric probes rather than the growth of structure \cite{Lombriser09,Wyman10,Xu14}.

-If we consider scales smaller than the Horizon, $H^{-1}$, as well as the crossover scale $r_{\rm c}$, which is entirely sufficient for the observables considered here, nDGP can be described as an effective scalar-tensor theory with an extra scalar field, the brane-bending mode $\varphi$.
+If we consider scales smaller than the Horizon, $H^{-1}$, as well as the crossover scale $r_{\rm c}$, which is entirely sufficient for the observables considered here (our constraints yield $r_{\rm c} > 1/(2H) \simeq 1500\, h^{-1}{\rm Mpc}$, and galaxy clusters emerge from perturbation with scales of $\sim 10$\,Mpc), nDGP can be described as an effective scalar-tensor theory with an extra scalar field, the brane-bending mode $\varphi$.
 This field arises from the ability of the brane to move in the extra dimension and mediates a gravity-like fifth force.
 Effectively, it contributes to the metric potentials by

 In the quasistatic regime, again appropriate on the sub-horizon scales considered here, the equation of motion for the brane bending mode is given by \cite{Schmidt09b}

 with the function

 From the above equation, if $r_{\rm c} \to \infty$ then $\nabla^2 \varphi = 0$ and the equations for the metric potentials, Eqs.~\eqref{eq:metric_potential_1} and \eqref{eq:metric_potential_2}, return to their $\Lambda$CDM expressions.